 In the past, most fusions were performed posteriorly utilizing autologous bone and commonly supplemented with fixation devices such as pedicle screws and rods.
 Posterior fixation devices have been shown to enhance fusion rates and facilitate postoperative patient mobilization.
 Wide exposure of the posterior spinal elements is required for implantation of these devices with resultant damage to the paraspinous musculature.
 Often times this muscular damage may limit the ultimate benefits of the fusion operation.

 In response to the shortcomings of posterior spinal fusion, new anterior fusion techniques have been developed.
-As one of the Food and Drug Administration investigators for these new techniques, I would like to share my experience with an anterior fusion fixation device which I feel will revolutionize our current thinking in spine surgery.
+As one of the Food and Drug Administration investigators for this technique, I would like to share my experience with an anterior fusion fixation device which I feel will revolutionize our current thinking in spine surgery.

 An anterior subumbilical incision measuring approximately 2 inches long is made horizontally in the abdominal wall between the rectus musculature.
 No muscle is cut or distorted during the spinal approach.
 A abdominal retroperitoneal approach to the lumbar spine is achieved.
 Very little bleeding is encountered during exposure of the spine.
 The device is packed with autologous bone and inserted, usually in 30 minutes.

 Postoperatively the patients are allowed to ambulate the night of surgery and are discharged on postoperative day two.
 This is compared with 5-7 hospital days with standard posterior fusions and 4-5 hours of operative time.
 Blood loss is minimal and patients rarely require transfusions.